 Each category has its own team of screeners and final judges who are not competing in that category.
 The full list of screeners and judges will be available on the Association's website.
 Judges' comments on winning entries will be read at the awards ceremony and be posted on the Web site.
 Remarks on non-winning entries will not be made public.

 First-place winners earn $500 and a framed certificate.
-They also receive complimentary lodging for two nights and registration for the annual conference, to be March 27-30 in Denver.
+They also receive complimentary lodging for two nights and registration for the annual conference April 23-26 in Silicon Valley.
 First-place winners will be recognized at the conference and will be encouraged to appear on panels to discuss their winning work.
 If there is more than one entrant on the award, it is up to these winners to divide any prize.
 Lodging will only be covered for one individual in each category.

 For the early-bird rates ($30 members, $55 nonmembers), entries must be received by Dec.
 19, 2014.